 - Comparing satellite radar data from Sentinel-1 to buoy data

-The consortium developing EO4Atlantic is composed of Parameter Space, iGeotec, Techworks Marine and Treemetrics.
-Each SME is developing a proof of concept service to be incorporated into the platform.
+EO4Atlantic has been developed by Parameter Space. iGeotec, Techworks Marine and Treemetrics are each developing a proof of concept service to be incorporated into the platform.

 Details on the platform operation and user interface are here.

-The user guide on developing services for the platform is here.
+The user guide for the platform is here.

 Parameter Space would like to hear from all interested stakeholders, in Ireland and along the Atlantic coast (e.g. UK, Spain, Portugal, France).
 If you are interested, please contact us at firstname.lastname@example.org.